juanjomarcruz/Amazon-Dashboard-Excel/README.md

 ## Which steps have I followed?

-    1. Pre-Analysis: To familiarize ourselves with the fields, data types, and possible anomalies in our dataset.
-See notes (Pre-Analysis Notes.docx).
-    2. Data Cleaning and Transformation: we will identify the fields relevant to our analysis and apply data cleaning and transformation techniques to streamline subsequent analysis (e.g., removing duplicates, handling missing values, etc.).
+### 1. Pre-Analysis

+    I started with a pre-analysis of the different columns and rows in order to familiarize myself with the dataset: identification of data types and inconsistencies.
+(See Pre-Analysis Notes.docx).

+### 2. Data Cleaning and Transformation

+    Then, I discarded duplicated rows and irrelevant columns that were not interesting for the analysis.
+Once I had kept those columns that appeared to be interesting, I applied data cleaning and transformation techniques to streamline subsequent analysis (e.g., managing incorrect data typing or performing data normalization (same language, upper-/lower-casing, etc.)).
+(See Data Cleaning and Transformation Notes.docx).

-    3. Exploratory Data Analysis (EDA): A process where we will examine the data using pivot tables, descriptive statistics, distribution charts, etc., to start extracting insights that provide value.
+### 3. Exploratory Data Analysis (EDA):

+    EDA is the process where I examined the data using descriptive statistics summaries, pivot tables and pivot plots to start extracting insights that provide value.
+This step includes univariate and bivariate analysis on numerical, categorical and date columns.
+(See 3_Descriptive Data Analysis Notes.docx).

+### 4. Interactive Dashboard:

-    4. Dashboard: Creation of an interactive dashboard that will include the main KPIs, metrics, and key visualizations.
-The dashboard is the project deliverable, allowing users to monitor the data and detect patterns on their own.
+    Finally, I completed the creation of an interactive dashboard that included the key Performance Indicators (KPIs) and the most insightful visualizations.
+The dashboard was considered the project deliverable, allowing the client to obtain useful information at a glance and to detect patterns on its own for a better decision-making.
+(See 4_Dashboard Design Notes.docx).

 <img src="0_Images/Dashboard.png" alt="Dashboard" width="900"/>